absmach/magistrala-docs/docs/api.md

 ### Create Token

-To log in to the Magistrala system, you need to create a `user_token`.
+To log in to the Mainflux system, you need to create a `user_token`.

 ```bash
 curl -sSiX POST http://localhost/users/tokens/issue -H "Content-Type: application/json" -d @- << EOF